Ashanti Flaunts Her Stunning Curves In A Sexy Outfit For Latest Instagram Update

 The “Foolish” singer shut Instagram down once again by sharing a photo with her 5 million followers.
 In the sexy snapshot, Ashanti’s notable physique is on full display as she as she stands in the middle of a hallway.
 The singer is wearing a revealing jumpsuit from her collaboration with Pretty Little Thing.
 The black and green, patterned jumpsuit is cut open on the sides, revealing Ashanti’s thighs.
 The top part of the suit has short sleeves, with a criss-cross design in the chest area that shows off major cleavage.
 Ashanti also has on a tiny thong that puts her bikini line on full display.
 For accessories, Ashanti opted to wear a black, wide-brim hat and styled her hair bone straight.
 The singer is also wearing silver hoops and tall boots from Balmain.

 In the following slide, Ashanti shared another photo from her night out.
-The “Baby” singer posed with rapper Saweetie and Lil Kim, singer Dannie Leigh and comedian B. Simone.
+The “Baby” singer posed with rapper Saweetie and Lil Kim, singer Dannie Leigh, and comedian B. Simone.
 The ladies are all seen looking at another camera in the Instagram snapshot.

 At the time of writing, the post received more than 20,000 likes from Ashanti’s followers.
 The post also received more than 300 comments.